 - Apply within 6 months of registering for Spanish Social Security.

 Spain is one of the top destinations for digital nomads in Europe because of its warm climate, affordable cost of living, high-quality healthcare system, and fast internet speeds.
-The country also performs well in global rankings.
-It is ranked 25th on the Global Peace Index, 20th on our Global Passport Index, and in the top 4 for Quality of Life.
+The country performs well in global rankings.
+Aside from being first in the Digital Nomad Index, it is ranked 25th on the Global Peace Index, 20th on our Global Passport Index, and in the top 4 for Quality of Life.

 Valencia is often seen as the city that has it all for families moving to Spain on the Digital Nomad Visa.
 It is safe, more affordable than Madrid or Barcelona, and has the famous Turia Gardens, a 9km park that runs through the city with playgrounds and bike paths.
 Remote workers will have no issues working because of the strong fiber-internet and popular coworking spaces like Wayco and Vortex.
-Families also enjoy the City of Arts and Sciences and a good selection of international schools, including British, American, and French options.
-Monthly family costs, including rent, usually range between €2,500 and €3,200.
+Monthly family costs, including rent, range between €2,500 and €3,200.

 Málaga has become a big tech city and has attracted companies like Google.
 It has the best of both worlds: a beach lifestyle that also still feels like a real working city, and not just a tourist destination.
 There is a growing expat and digital nomad community, which can be found at coworking spaces such as The Living Room.
-Families can choose from more than 30 international schools, and areas like Teatinos and El Limonar are especially family-friendly.
-The city is safe, easy to walk around, and enjoys sunshine almost all year round.
+Families can choose from more than 30 international schools.
 The cost of living for a family of four can range from €2,500 to €3,000, including rent.

 Alicante is one of the most affordable coastal cities in Spain and enjoys more than 300 days of sunshine each year.
-It is becoming popular with remote workers thanks to its low living costs and reliable Wi-Fi.
+It is becoming popular with remote workers because of its low living costs and reliable Wi-Fi.
 The city feels smaller and less overwhelming than Madrid or Barcelona, which many families prefer.
-Playa San Juan is a favorite residential area near the Mediterranean.
 Housing is more affordable than in many other coastal cities, with three-bedroom apartments outside the city center often costing between €1,200 and €1,800 per month.

-Las Palmas is another well known digital domard capital that is perfect for families who love nature and island living.
-There is high-speed internet, over 300 Mbps, which is widely available, and the nomad community is one of the most active in Europe.
-In neighborhoods like Las Canteras, expats and their families can enjoy a safe beach lifestyle where children can even surf after school.
-A family of four can live comfortably with a budget of €2,920 – €4,160.
-Another tip would be to take advantage of the special tax regime (ZEC) in the Canary Islands , which can sometimes have financial benefits for certain businesses.
+Las Palmas is another well-known digital nomad capital that is perfect for families who love nature and island living.
+There is high-speed internet, over 300 Mbps, which is available everywhere, and the nomad community is one of the most active in Europe.
+A family of four can live comfortably with a budget of €2,920 to €4,160.

 How Can Global Citizen Solutions Help You?